-The Legal Practitioners’ Liability Committee (we or us) recognises the importance of an individual’s privacy.
+The Legal Practitioners’ Liability Committee (LPLC or we or us) provides advice, support and resources to help insured practitioners manage the risks of practice.
+LPLC recognises the importance of an individual's privacy.

 As a Victorian public sector entity, LPLC is dedicated to handling personal information in accordance with the Information Privacy Principles set out in the Privacy and Data Protection Act 2014 (Vic).

 Personal information is any information or opinion, whether true or not, about an individual whose identity is apparent, or may reasonably be ascertained, from the information or opinion.